How To Defrost A Frozen Condensate Pipe

 Is the boiler still not working?

-If you’ve followed our advice on how to thaw a condensate pipe but your boiler still isn’t working, try diagnosing your central heating problems.
+If you’ve followed our advice on how to defrost a frozen condensate pipe, but your boiler still isn’t working, try diagnosing your central heating problems.

-Alternatively, you may need to call out a qualified boiler engineer.
+Alternatively, you may need to call out a qualified boiler engineer from PlusHeat.

 PlusHeat’s nationwide network of gas-safe engineers is here to help.